chenwei67/operatorScript/README.md

-  --chi-name NAME                    ClickHouseInstallation name (default "pro" or CHI_NAME) --compress-output true|false       Whether to tar.gz the final output directory (default true or COMPRESS_OUTPUT) --debug true|false                 Enable debug collectors (default false or DEBUG) --output-dir PATH                  Custom output directory (default ./output)
+  --chi-name NAME                    ClickHouseInstallation name (default "pro" or CHI_NAME) --compress-output true|false       Whether to tar.gz the final output directory (default true or COMPRESS_OUTPUT) --debug true|false                 Enable debug collectors (default false or DEBUG) --output-dir PATH                  Custom output directory (default "./migration_report" or OUTPUT_DIR)

 Environment variables listed in the options above act as defaults for the options above.
 The script prints the aggregated JSON payload to stdout once all collectors finish.